lambda-music/lambda-music/arguments.md

 Lamu can run in client-server model.
 A Java editor is sometimes a burden for the garbage collection and obstructs JACKAudio's real-time processing.
 This causes unpredictable skips on the generated sound.
-Therefore, Kawapad is designed that to be able to be separately executed in another Java Virtual Machine.
+Therefore, Kawapad is designed that to be able to be separately executed in another JVM.

 ## Nested Multiple-Statements ##